HMS Calgarian

-SS Calgarian was an Allan Line steam turbine ocean liner that was built in 1914 and converted into a Royal Navy armed merchant cruiser.
+HMS Calgarian was an Allan Line steam turbine ocean liner, under the name SS Calgarian that was built in 1914 and converted into a Royal Navy armed merchant cruiser.
 Until 1916 she served with the 9th Cruiser Squadron, patrolling off West Africa and then off the east coast of the United States.
 She spent the remainder of her career making transatlantic crossings between Canada and Britain.

-An Imperial German Navy U-boat, the U-19 sank her off Rathlin Island, Ireland on 1 March 1918.
+The Imperial German Navy U-boat sank her off Rathlin Island, Ireland on 1 March 1918.
 Three torpedoes hit her, and her sinking killed two officers and 47 ratings.

 Building

 The Fairfield Shipbuilding and Engineering Company built Calgarian at Govan, Glasgow, for the Allan Line's primary service between Liverpool, England and the Canadian ports of Quebec and Montreal.
 She had four screws, each driven by a Parsons-type steam turbine.
 Her external appearance was similar to an earlier ship built for the line, Alsatian built by William Beardmore and Company, but the ships differed in engineering design details.